fightforthefuture/battleforthenet-widget/README.md

 The banner shows up in one of the corners (you can customize), or as a strip along the top or bottom on mobile devices.
 You can choose a light or dark theme.
-To install, use this code:
+To install, paste this code into your `HEAD` tag:

 ```html
 <script type="text/javascript">